SimonCropp/XunitContext/readme.md

  * `Context.Test`: Access to the current `ITest`.
  * `Context.SourceFile`: Access to the file path for the current test.
  * `Context.SourceDirectory`: Access to the directory path for the current test.
+ * `Context.SolutionDirectory`: The current solution directory.
+Obtained by walking up the directory tree from `SourceDirectory`.
  * `Context.TestException`: Access to the exception if the current test has failed.

 <!-- snippet: ContextSample.cs -->